 It’s much nicer in hot pink, wouldn’t you agree?

-In my final post in this series, we’ll look at the new features that ease the pain of manipulating text data using the Editor menu in Minitab 17.2.
+In my final post in this series, we’ll look at the new features that ease the pain of manipulating text data using the Editor menu.